guinetn/browserLocalHomepage/assets/chapters/computer_science/algorithms/data_structures/searching.md

 ordered_sequential_search(testlist, 13)  # => True
 ```

-### Binary Search
+## Binary Search

-Divide and conquer strategy in O(logn)
+Divide and conquer strategy in O(log n)

-Instead of searching the list in sequence, a binary search will use the ordered nature of the list to eliminate half of the left/right.
+Instead of searching the list in sequence, a binary search will use the ORDERED nature of the list to eliminate half of the left/right.
 * start by examining the middle item
 * If is the correct item, we are done
 * If it is not and the item searching for is greater than the middle item, we know that the entire lower half of the list as well as the middle item can be eliminated from further consideration.
 The item, if it is in the list, must be in the upper half.
 Repeat the process with the upper half.
 Start at the middle item and compare it against what we are looking for.
 Again, we either find it or split the list in half, therefore eliminating another large part of our possible search space.